hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619279v1-emostage-a-framework-for-accurate-empathetic-response-generation-via.md

 ---
 layout: default
-title: EmoStage: A Framework for Accurate Empathetic Response Generation via Perspective-Taking and Phase Recognition
+title: "EmoStage: A Framework for Accurate Empathetic Response Generation via Perspective-Taking and Phase Recognition"
 ---

 # EmoStage: A Framework for Accurate Empathetic Response Generation via Perspective-Taking and Phase Recognition